 Born in 1982 in Brussels, Adrien Tsilogiannis is a composer and a cellist.
-He teaches cello at the Academy of Etterbeek (since 2006), teaches musical training at the Music Academy of Schaerbeek (from 2007 to 2017).
+He teaches cello at the Academy of Schaerbeek (since 2020), teaches cello at the Academy of Etterbeek (2006 to 2020), teaches musical training at the Music Academy of Schaerbeek (from 2007 to 2017).
 Since 2017, he is teaching assistant of Analysis-Harmony at the Royal Conservatory of Brussels.

 Adrien studied at the Royal Conservatory of Brussels, where he successively obtained a first prize certificate in music theory (2001 with André Colson), a higher degree in specialized music theory (2002, with Michel Lysight), a first prize certificate in chamber music (2003 with André Siwy), a first prize certificate in cello (2003, with Marie Hallynck) and a master’s degree in cello with distinction (2006, with Marie Hallynck).
 He obtained a teacher accreditation for cello in 2008 and a pedagogical master’s degree in musical training in 2010.